-Originally published October 16 in the Search Insider
+First published October 16, 2008 in Mediapost’s Search Insider

 Last week, I talked about the nature of engagement and the neural mechanisms that underlie it.
 This week, I want to explore why those same mechanisms dictate that our search interactions are going to be completely different from engagement with a TV ad or a billboard.

 The key thing to understand here is how we’re driven by goals.
 In a drastic oversimplification, goals are the objectives that drive our information processing modules, more commonly known as our brain.
 Our “mind” and all that we know about ourselves are shifting patterns of information being processed in these modules.
 At multiple levels, we sift through data, make decisions and initiate actions to get us closer to our goals.

 Most advertising is interruptive.
 It’s a detour on the road to our goals.
 The holy grail of direct marketing is to time delivery of the message so that it coincides with our pursuit of a goal.
 If you can get a realtor brochure to my doorstep at exactly the time I’m thinking of putting my house up for sale, you’ve substantially increased the odds of active engagement with your advertising message.
 But despite the advances in targeting methods, the odds of perfect coincidence are frustratingly slim.
 So advertising has to depend on other methods, like emotion, to trigger primal reactions and force suspension of current goal pursuit to engage with the message.